aws-solutions-library-samples/guidance-for-scalable-game-playtesting-and-qa-on-aws/README.md

 * Open the CloudFormation console (make sure you are viewing the region with your frontend stack, which should be us-east-1 by default) and click on the Outputs Tab of the PlaytestingFrontendStack.

 * Navigate to the CloudFrontDomain URL listed from step 7 above.
-Use your admin credentials that are within the *.user-credentials* file from step 8.
+Use your admin credentials that were sent to your email address.
 If successful, you should see the home page.